bobbyy16/Hyper-List/CONTRIBUTOR.md

    - Go to src/DB/company.json
    - Recommended to use rectangle shaped images.
    - For location just mention the company's main office in India(if there are multiple offices in India).
-- For Companies list use this template
+- To add Companies to the list use this template

          "company_name" : "company_name",
          "category": "companies",